AmenGemechu/Books-and-Litrerature/README.md

     As a user, I want to see wether my answers were correct or incorrect.
     As a user, I want to see my score.
     As a user, I want to be able to replay.
+    As a user, I want my score to be saved
+    As a user everytime i replay, i want my score to keep being added to my previous scores.
+    As a user i want to see my answers.

 # Technologies